tarun-8273/tarun-8273/README.md

 <br/>

 <p>
-A passionate Frontend Developer 🚀 hailing from India.
+A passionate DevOps- Frontend Developer 🚀 hailing from India.
 Always immersed in coding projects or diving into new technologies!
 <br/>
 Stacks I have worked with: React, React Native JavaScript, TypeScript.